 Thought to be transmitted by midges from mainland Europe, this disease was first confirmed as present in the UK in January 2012.
-Whilst not notifiable, livestock keepers are asked to contact their veterinary surgeon if they encounter cases of newborn cattle or stillborns that show malformations or nervous-disease symptoms.
+Whilst not notifiable, livestock keepers are asked to contact their veterinary surgeon if they suspect SBV in newborn cattle or stillborns.

-Schmallenberg virus has been detected in Belgium, Germany, France, Italy, Luxembourg, the Netherlands, Spain and the UK.
+Schmallenberg virus has been detected in Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Spain, Sweden, Switzerland and the UK.

 What is the possible impact of the disease?

 In terms of how the virus is transmitted, there is no evidence other than from mother to offspring through the placenta or by vector-borne routes such as that of the biting midge, mosquito or tick.
 The probability of SBV surviving over the winter and subsequently spreading and manifesting itself in the summer is difficult to assess due to a lack of data on the disease.

 Should the virus survive the winter into the summer months, it is suggested that it is most likely to re-emerge between April and May.
 It is likely to affect previously unaffected regions, assuming the immunity of previously infected animals, although once again the unknowns make this uncertain.

 The European Food Safety Authority (EFSA) produced a report - 'Schmallenberg' virus: Analysis of the Epidemiological Data - which provides an overall assessment of the impact of the infection on animal health, animal production and animal welfare.